Psycho IV: The Beginning: Production

 Psycho IV: The Beginning was filmed at Universal Studios Florida in Orlando, Florida from June 4 to July 1, 1990.
 The facade of the Bates Motel and the Bates mansion were re-created at the theme park.
-The production was originally to be filmed before the opening of the park but due to delays and the studio's desire to have a high-profile production on the lot, the film was shot while the park was open.
+The production was originally to be filmed before the opening of the park, but due to delays and the studio's desire to have a high-profile production on the lot, the film was shot while the park was open.
 This led to tourists being able to watch the filming of several scenes at the motel and house on the back lot.
 Anthony Perkins wanted Noel Black, who directed him in Pretty Poison, to direct the film, and he even came up with a pitch for the film along with Psycho III's screenwriter, Charles Edward Pogue.
 Since Psycho III was a critical and financial failure, Universal rejected their idea and Mick Garris was brought in.
 Joseph Stefano, the screenwriter of the original film, was brought back to write the fourth film.
 He had disliked the first two Psycho sequels, feeling that they were too commercial and catered to the conventions of slasher films.
 In an interview, Stefano stated: "Gearing up for Psycho IV, I decided to ignore the two sequels – like the business in II about Norman's mother".
+(Not all of the events of the second and third movies are ignored, however, as Norman in the present references murders he committed four years earlier).

-Actress Olivia Hussey was directly offered the role of Mrs. Bates.
+Actress Olivia Hussey was directly offered the role of Mrs. Norma Bates.
 It was the intention of writer Joseph Stefano to make her at a young age as attractive as Norman had been in the first film.
 When Henry Thomas was cast as the young Norman Bates, Perkins wanted to meet with him and discuss the role.
-Thomas commented in the documentary The Psycho Legacy: "Looking back on it now, he knew he had to have this conversation with me but I don't think that he was really into it.
+Thomas commented in the documentary The Psycho Legacy: "Looking back on it now, he knew he had to have this conversation with me, but I don't think that he was really into it.
 He just gave me a few broad strokes and told me to play the character real, that was it".
 During filming, Perkins was diagnosed with HIV and had to receive treatment during production.
 Director Mick Garris has stated in numerous interviews that he had some creative control issues with Perkins: "He would get into long, drawn-out discussions in front of the crew, testing his director, making sure choices were not made 'because it looks good' and seeing how deep the understanding of the story and process were.
 He could be very forceful, just shy of bullying, but also really appreciated helpful direction.
 I would have to say he was the most difficult and challenging actor I've ever worked with, but he ended up going on and on about how happy he was with the film.
 That was gratifying".